aplteam/Cider/docs/Cider-API-Reference.md

 #### quietFlag

 Defaults to 0, meaning that the function prints messages to the session.
+If this is 1 then no messages are printed but what would have been printed is still returned as second element of the result of the function.

 #### suppressLX